 Call: 1-507-373-3938 Speak with the Education Days Coordinator or leave a message through voice mail.

-USPS Mail:Complete the form for Teachers or Homeschools
+USPS Mail:Complete the form for Seniors, Teachers or Homeschools

-Please do not under-estimate the number of students attending the event - be as accurate as possible.
-You may always add a few students if your actual number is greater than the number noted on your registration form.
-If the number of students or adults change (either up or down), a Change of Status Form must be received before September 10th to avoid change fees.
+Please do not under-estimate the number of people attending the event - be as accurate as possible.
+You may always add a few people if your actual number is greater than the number noted on your registration form.
+If the number of participants or adults change (either up or down), a Change of Status Form must be received before September 10th to avoid change fees.